oasis-tcs/openc2-oc2ls/oc2ls.md

 *This section is non-normative.*

-This sub-section provides examples of 'query features' Commands and Responses.
+This sub-section provides examples of `query features` Commands and Responses.
 The examples provided in this section are for illustrative purposes only and are not to be interpreted as operational examples for actual systems.

 ### 4.2.1 Example 1

-There are no features specified in the 'query features' Command.
+There are no features specified in the `query features` Command.
 A simple "OK" Response Message is returned.

 **Command:**